 Analysis: This was a task from last year, when a number of participants were unable to complete it.
 It appears that skill was gained in this task in the intervening year.
+Adding the ability to turn off TRANSMITTING on an interoperability frequency would be a plus.

-Objective: Transacting voice message traffic
+Objective: Transacting voice message traffic (S)